gbdev/pandocs/content/Timer_and_Divider_Registers.md

 ```

 ::: tip NOTE
 Select the clock frequency first, then enable the Timer.
+Starting the Timer before
+or at the same time as the clock frequency is selected may result in excessive count up operation.
 The "Timer Enable" bit only affects the timer (TIMA).
 The divider (DIV) is **always** counting
 :::